What could 10 women say to make this group of grown men cry?

 - Why you need to stop “networking” and start building relationships

 - How to proactively build trust with mentors you want lasting relationships with

 - The overlooked relationship building tactic that can exponentially grow the size and quality of your network

 - How to double or triple the number of people who RSVP for a party

 - The simple tweak that can turn any get together into a memorable night

-This program — which includes hours of interviews with James Altucher, Charles Duhigg, Rob Kelly, Chris Yeh, BJ Fogg, Ben Casnocha, Gretchen Rubin, Michael Ellsberg, and more — is closed right now.
+This program — which has featured 1-hour-plus in-depth interviews with James Altucher, Charles Duhigg, Rob Kelly, Chris Yeh, BJ Fogg, Ben Casnocha, Gretchen Rubin, Michael Ellsberg, and more — is closed right now.
 If you’re interested in getting on the wait list, I’ll let you know next time I open up slots.